insipidmoxie/SynergyRefresher/README.md

 Suggestions to improve the script or help with issues feel free to email reece.griffith@intelling.co.uk or open an issue on Github.

 1)
-First install python and toward the end of the installer there will be an option to add python to PATH.
-MAKE SURE TO ENABLE IT.
+First download the python installer and run it.
+At the start of the installer there will be an option to add python to PATH.
+MAKE SURE TO ENABLE IT then continue installing python.
 After that install Firefox if you haven't already.

 2)
 Now open command prompt by pressing windowskey+x and clicking windows powershell or by searching cmd in the bottom left and opening it.
 Once its open type